amartyasd/amartyasd.github.io/_pages/TQC.md

-This is the website for the Topological Quantum Computation reading seminar that's about to begin in Fall 2023.
+This is the website for the "Sati-Schrieber Twisted Equivariant Differential K-theory" reading seminar that's about to begin tentatively this term.
 The goal of the seminar is to understand the premises of Sati-Schreiber's [Topological Quantum Programming in TED-K](https://ncatlab.org/schreiber/show/Topological+Quantum+Programming+in+TED-K#GMConAbs).

-Syllabus upcoming
+We have a Discord server for the seminar.
+For anyone interested, feel free to get in touch for the invite link.

+''Syllabus upcoming''